The Tay Ten returns for its tenth edition – Tay Ten 10 – at 11am on Sunday 4th May 2025.

 Female: Annabel Simpson, Fife AC, 59:21 (2019).

 We’ve pulled together the overall winners, age group winners, team winners and the records for those categories in our race history table here.
-Overall results for each of the races appear below.
+Results for each of the races appear below.

 Race prizes

-• Age category records (£30).
+- Age category records (£30).
 See link immediately above for current age group records.
-Note that, in this first year of the category, Under-20 course record prizes were not offered.

 Results from previous years: